GuildedAPI/docs/docs/reference.md

 ## Quick Authentication How-To
 <span class="http-verb">POST</span><span class="http-path">/login</span>

 Logs you into Guilded.
-Important data here is the returned `Set-Cookie` header, which you need to pass as a `cookie` header when [connecting to the gateway](/topics/gateway#connecting-to-the-gateway).
+Important data here is the returned `guilded_mid` cookie, which you need to pass as a `guildedClientId` query argument when [connecting to the gateway](/topics/gateway#connecting-to-the-gateway).

 ###### JSON Parameters